Aakanksha296/Twitter/README.md

 OTHER REQUIREMENTS

-  Uses english.all.3class.distsim.crf.ser.gz and stanford-ner.jar (present in the same folder) for performing named entity recognition using Stanform Tool
+  Uses english.all.3class.distsim.crf.ser.gz and stanford-ner.jar (present in the same folder) for performing named entity recognition using Stanford Tool.